Scottsville MuseumPhoto ArchiveBusinessCemeteriesChurchEventsFloodsHomesPortraitsPostcardsSchool

 Image Number: DB17cdDB04

-The above photo was provided by Edward Douglas Burgess of Charlottesville, Virginia; Doug is the great grandson of William E. Burgess and an accomplished photographer in his own right.
+The top photo was provided by Edward Douglas Burgess of Charlottesville, Virginia.
+Doug is the great grandson of William E. Burgess and an accomplished photographer in his own right.

 DB17cdDB04.tif